 Will my breasts get large again?
 What if I get pregnant again?

 Younger patients that have a breast reduction prior to having children have some degree of possibly developing large breasts again after having children.
-This is fairly rare but I have had a number of patients that required a “second” breast reduction or lift after having children.
-It is impossible to predict what the breast will do after pregnancy.
+This is fairly rare, but I have had a number of patients that required a “second” breast reduction—or a lift—after having children.
+It is impossible to predict what the breasts will do after pregnancy.

 Will I have drains?

-Will I be able to breast feed after a breast lift or reduction?
+Will I be able to breastfeed after a breast reduction?

 Do I need liposuction of the armpit area as well?

-Many patients benefit from liposculpting of the “axilla” or arm pit and lateral breast area.
-This ensures a comfortable fitting in new brassieres and bras after surgery.
+Many patients benefit from liposuction (liposculpting) of the “axilla” or armpit and lateral breast area.
+This ensures a comfortable fit in new bras and tops after surgery.
 It does not add much time to the procedure.

 Schedule a Consultation

 Dr. James F. Boynton can meet with you in an initial consultation to discuss all aspects of breast reduction.
-Please contact our practice for more information, or if you would like to set up an in-person consultation with Dr. Boynton.
+Please contact Boynton Plastic Surgery for more information, or if you would like to set up an in-person consultation with Dr. Boynton.